THE ROYAL PRIESTHOOD

 We see the two aspects, salvation from the Divine wrath, and then membership in the Church, the Israel of God, in the following verse.

-Praising God, and having favour with all the people.
-And the Lord added to the church daily such as should be saved.
+praising God and having favor with all the people.
+And the Lord added to the church daily those who were being saved.
 (Acts 2:47)

 On the one hand we read that whoever believes in the Lord Jesus and is baptized shall be saved.
 Then we find numerous exhortations to lay aside our life and run with patience the race set before us.
 He who endures to the end shall be saved.
 Perhaps the concept of the race, the battle to apprehend the promise of the Lord, is directed especially toward the royal priesthood.

 Let us add a reminder that if one is called to the priesthood he cannot say, “I will settle for naked salvation from wrath and then go about my business in the world.”
 There may be some who will attempt to “make a deal” with God in this manner.
 But the end is destruction.
 The members of the royal priesthood are not judged according to those with a lesser calling but with a much stricter judgment.
 The higher our calling the more is given to us.
 The more that is given to us the heavier are the requirements.
 Much shall be required of them to whom much is given.
 Jerusalem always receives double for her sins.